cnbbooks/lfe-sicp/ch1/linear_recursion_and_iteration.md

       (* n (factorial (- n 1)))))
 ```

+We can use the substitution model of section [The Substitution Model for
+Procedure Application](the-substitution-model-for-function-application.html) to
-We can use the substitution model of section [10.2.5](the-substitution-model-for-function-application.html) to watch this function in action computing $$6!$$, as shown in [figure 1.3](#figure-3).
+watch this function in action computing $$6!$$, as shown in [figure
+1.3](#figure-3).

 Now let's take a different perspective on computing factorials.
+We could
-We could describe a rule for computing $$n!$$ by specifying that we first multiply 1 by 2, then multiply the result by 3, then by 4, and so on until we reach n.
-More formally, we maintain a running product, together with a counter that counts from 1 up to $$n$$.
-We can describe the computation by saying that the counter and the product simultaneously change from one step to the next according to the rule
+describe a rule for computing $$n!$$ by specifying that we first multiply 1 by
+2, then multiply the result by 3, then by 4, and so on until we reach n.
+More
+formally, we maintain a running product, together with a counter that counts
+from 1 up to $$n$$.
+We can describe the computation by saying that the counter
+and the product simultaneously change from one step to the next according to
+the rule

 product $$\gets$$ counter $$\cdot$$ product

 counter $$\gets$$ counter $$+ 1$$

-and stipulating that $$n!$$ is the value of the product when the counter exceeds $$n$$.
+and stipulating that $$n!$$ is the value of the product when the counter
+exceeds $$n$$.

 <a name="figure-4"></a>
 ![A linear iterative process for computing 6 factorial](images/ch1-Z-G-10.png)

 **Figure 1.4**:  A linear iterative process for computing $$6!$$.

-Once again, we can recast our description as a function for computing factorials:
+Once again, we can recast our description as a function for computing
+factorials:

 ```lisp
 (defun factorial (n)